aquefir/hinterlib/CONTRIBUTING.md

 `clang-format` process can be pretty slow to start; you can speed it up with the `-j` flag (e.g. `make format -j$(nproc)` on most Unices, or `make format -j$(sysctl -n hw.ncpu)` on macOS).
+	- For non-code text files, or for code files in languages that are not checked into an auto-formatting policy, simply ensure that the file is line-limited to 72 character columns.
+CJK characters count as two such characters for limiting purposes.
 3. Make sure all commits are signed using your OpenPGP keypair.
 4. Make sure your signing key is publicly available on a PGP keyserver (e.g. `keys.openpgp.org`, `keyserver.ubuntu.com` or